 While coconut, almond, and tapioca flours are readily available in most grocery stores, cassava flour is a bit harder to come by.

 Grocery stores like Whole Foods and Trader Joe’s carry cassava flour but if yours does not, a good option is to shop online.
 My favorite brand is Otto's Cassava Flour.

 Cassava flour is more expensive than most alternative flours but in my opinion, it is worth every penny as the results are always impeccable.
 And if you want the true taste and texture of a tasty tortilla (yet gluten-free), cassava flour is the way to go.

-What do you need to make Paleo cassava tortillas?
+What do you need to make cassava flour tortillas?